DELAWARE COUNCIL ON POLICE TRAINING

 3.4.1 The applicant shall be free from any major impediment of the senses.

-3.4.2 The applicant shall be examined by a licensed ophthalmologist or optometrist and shall possess acuity of vision of not more than 20/200 corrected to 20/20 in each eye.
+3.4.2 The applicant shall be examined by a licensed ophthalmologist and shall possess acuity of vision of not more than 20/200 correctable to 20/20 in each eye with soft contact lenses.
 The applicant shall have the ability to distinguish between the colors of red, green, and amber; and shall have no pathology of the eyes.
 Applicant shall also possess acceptable depth perception.

 3.4.3 The applicant shall possess normal hearing in both ears per current standards.